Analyzing and Tuning Warm-up

 -

-KestrelC2: a limited set of optimizations designed to approximate the warm-up costs and eventual code speed of OpenJDK’s HotSpot compiler.
+KestrelC2: A limited set of optimizations designed to approximate the warm-up costs and eventual code speed of OpenJDK’s HotSpot compiler.
 Code compiled with KestrelC2 will have a lower eventual speed than code compiled with full Falcon optimizations, but will reach an optimal state faster and with fewer resources.

 -XX:+UseKestrelC2